Aboriginal whaling

 Inuit subsistence whaling, 2007.
-A beluga whale is flensed for its maktaaq (skin), an important source of vitamin C.
+A beluga whale is flensed for its maktaaq (skin), an important source of vitamin C in the Arctic.

 Aboriginal whaling or indigenous whaling is the hunting of whales by indigenous peoples recognised by either IWC (International Whaling Commission) or the hunting is considered as part of indigenous activity by the country.
 It is permitted under international regulation, but in some countries remains a contentious issue.
 (The hunting of smaller cetaceans is covered at Dolphin drive hunting.)
 It is usually considered part of the subsistence economy.
 In some places, whaling has been superseded by whale watching instead.
 This article deals with communities that continue to hunt; details about communities that have ended the practice may be found in History of whaling.

 International regulation

 Under the terms of the 1986 moratorium, the International Whaling Commission allows the activity to be carried out by aboriginal groups if it occurs on a subsistence basis, similar to subsistence fishing.
 This Aboriginal Subsistence Whaling is restricted to native peoples and others working on their behalf, as defined by the IWC.